Internachi certified professional inspector

 Thankfully, libraries in Nova Scotia now offer radon testers on free 6-week loans so you can perform your own testing.
 I used one in my own home and determined that despite being in a low-risk area, I still had an average of 151 Bq/m3: acceptable but I still wanted to lower it without contacting a Radon mitigation specialist.
 I have heard mixed opinions on whether Radon can be filtered so I thought I would test it for myself.
 I replaced the activated carbon filter (the thin black strip seen here) in my heat pumps and checked again a week later.

 With this knowledge you can take the appropriate action to keep radon to a safe level in your home.
-Health Canada recommends remediation within two years if the radon level is below 600 Bq/m3 and within one year if levels exceed this threshold.
+Health Canada currently recommends remediation within two years if the radon level is between 200 to 600 Bq/m3 and within one year if levels exceed this threshold.